 The communication between service consumer (client) and service (server) must be stateless between requests.
 This means that each request from a service consumer should contain all the necessary information for the service to understand the meaning of the request, and all session state data should then be returned to the service consumer at the end of each request.

 The login credentials for the Reeleezee API are the same credentials that are used to login to the Reeleezee browser applications.
 One must make sure that the correct permissions are set for that Login credential set.

 For now, we use Basic authentication, which means we add the user name and password as a Base64 string in the header “Authorization” of each request to the API.
 The transmission of credentials is encrypted over SSL, and the use of the “Authorization” header is ubiquitous in HTTP clients and systems.

 We have planned to upgrade our Authentication system to OAuth 2 or JWT soon.
 OAuth 2 will provide better access control over resources for users, based on token identifiers validity.
 JWT is a strict set of instructions for the issuing and validating of signed access tokens.
 The tokens contain claims that are used by an app to limit access to a user.

 Postman – REST Client:

 Postman helps you to be more efficient while working with APIs.
 Postman is open sourced under the Apache License 2.0.
-You can add the extension to Google Chrome from here.
+Read more about Postman.

 A successful authentication will return a response in form of JSON.